*Data based on Selkirk MLS effective date 06/16/2025

-With rising temperatures and longer days, more Bonner and Boundary County sellers are bringing their properties to market, anticipating the seasonal stream of incoming buyers.
-While there’s an undercurrent of interest based on web hits and clicks, investors are not yet storming our doors.
+Summer has officially arrived—and while more Bonner and Boundary County sellers are bringing their properties to market, the anticipated wave of buyers is more of a trickle.
+Though there’s an undercurrent of interest based on web hits and inquiries, investors aren’t exactly flooding in.

 Where’s the money coming from?